Colin-Loh/personal-blog/app/content/posts/terraform-azuread-service-principal.md

 **Enterprise Registration -**

-For a single-tenant application, an Enterprise App with the same name is automatically created once you register an application.
-Enterprise Apps is all about how your app should behave and work in your ‘**local**’ tenant.
+For single-tenant applications, an Enterprise App with the corresponding name is automatically created upon registration.
+This setup focuses on how your app functions within your 'local' tenant, including:

-It focus on several things:

-- `API Permission Management`: Admins can review scope permissions that were set by your app under App Registration.
-Depending on the nature of your tenant, admins may restrict its scope or may allow users to consent to a subset of permissions rather than the entire set of permissions that your app is requesting for.
+- `API Permission Management`: Admins can review and manage scope permissions set by your app under App Registration.
-- `Access Management` : Set owners or groups to manage your app, configure SSO, and if required set any additional approval access before granting permissions, etc.
+- `Access Management` : Configure owners or groups to manage your app, set up SSO, and, if necessary, establish additional approval access before granting permissions.

 <aside>
 💡 **Application Registration is responsible for setting client secrets / certificates, scopes and API permission whereas Service Principal controls identity, authorisation and policies.**